People in Court

 - Victim Service Worker - attends court with the victim to support them.

 - Court Support Workers - may attend court to support a victim, witness or accused.
-For example, the Native Courtworker and Counselling Association of British Columbia provides support to Aboriginal accused.
+For example, the Native Courtworker and Counselling Association of British Columbia provides support to Indigenous accused.